spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

 Default values can be set under `defaults` in the config file.
-A great resource on what to include is [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).
+If you unsure which headers to include consult [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).

-### How to Add a Article Listing Page
+### How to Add an Article Listing Page

 Listing pages can be created by adding a file called `index.md` within a directory.
-With this, the rendering method of gets the following parameters passed in:
+With this, the rendering method gets the following parameters passed in:

  - the complete frontmatter (the current list page' frontmatter merged with the `defaults` from [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php),
  - the CommonMark-rendered content of the listing page as `$content`,
  - the `$total_pages` as the number of pages,
  - the `$current_page` for the number of the page,
  - the `$base_url` for the pagination pages, and
- - the `$articles` for the ariticles.
+ - the `$articles` for the articles.

-With this information your Blade-file should be able to render a complete article listing page.
-In addition the numbered page-files an `index` file is added to allow a "root"-page without page number.
+With this information, your Blade-file should be able to render a complete article listing page.
+In addition to the numbered page files an `index` file is added to allow a "root"-page without a page number.
 The following example explains this more.

 If three listing pages with articles need to be created the following files would be created: